oligochrome/ReFLO_files/README.md

  ## files_proto_dump ##
  Processed protobuf files to be used for integration.
 Search in these files for any particular information you wish to collect information for.

+## files_manager_dump ##
+Pseudocode obtained from Ghidra.
+Ignore as it is used for debugging the proto dump (especially for the arrays/vectors)